websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/creating-and-managing-forms/creating-forms.md

 1. Drag and drop additional elements.
 1. Add even more pages if necessary.

-In Liferay 7.3, you can even reorder the form pages.
+In Liferay 7.3, you can reorder existing form pages.
 In the form builder, click the up or down arrows in the right corner of the page.

 ![You can reorder Form Pages.](./creating-forms/images/13.png)